mcneel/developer.rhino3d.com/_guide_topics/rhinopython/python-rhinoscriptsyntax-points.md

 point3D contains [1.0, 2.0, 3.0]
 ```

 A Point3D structure can be constructed in a number of different ways.
-For example:
+Two common ways are:

 ```
 import rhinoscriptsyntax as rs